Lucky Strike Logo

 Lucky Strike Symbol

-The black and red color palette has been changed to golden red.
-The first option is more familiar to many buyers of Lucky Strike products, most likely due to its long active use.
+The black-and-red color palette has been changed to golden red.
+The first option is more familiar to many buyers of Lucky Strike products, most likely because of its long history of use.
 The current version of the color scheme is associated with ancient medallions, passion, and the desire to develop.

 FAQ